rweather/newhope-java/README.md

 random numbers.
 If this isn't good enough, then the randombytes() method can be overridden in a subclass to provide an alternative source of random numbers.
-This can also be used to provide a static source of random numbers for test vectors (as is done in NewHopeTests).
+This can also be used to provide a static source of random numbers for test vectors (as is done in NewHopeTest).

 ## License